stanukih/HSBN/README.md

 The project requires nodejs v18.12.1 to work.
 To work, you must have a zoho.com account and generate an application key to send mail.
 To work, you must have the postgresql database server installed.
-To run, you need to:
+To install, you need to:
     1) Clone the repository.
     2) Open file appSettings.json (puth ./shared/config/)
     3) Enter values